-Our lives have changed so much in such a short period of time; forcing us to be creative in almost every facet of lives.
-However, some of these alterations I just can’t warm up to; the new way to therapy is one of them.
+Our lives have changed so much in such a short period of time, forcing us to be creative in almost every facet of our lives.
+However, some of these alterations I just can’t warm up to – and the new way to therapy is one of them.

-With that said, if I didn’t have access to my psychologist; I’m fairly certain that my PTSD would rule over me like a fifteenth-century king.
+With that said, if I didn’t have access to my psychologist, I’m fairly certain that my PTSD would rule over me like a 15th-century king.
 I would have little chance of surviving this chaotic time.

 In fact, I can say with a great deal of certainty that I would not get through.
-But, thankfully I am coping.
-Hey, it may not be ideal, but the new way to therapy, at least it’s something.
-So, I chose to be grateful For anything that will help see me through; I will be taking stalk of all things that matter and indeed; those things that ease the burden.
+But, thankfully, I am coping.
+Hey, it may not be ideal, but the new way to therapy – at least it’s something.
+So, I chose to be grateful For anything that will help see me through, I will be taking stock of all things that matter and indeed, those things that ease the burden.

-On the other side of the coin, looking at someone on a computer screen just doesn’t feel authentic; thus, I don’t feel like I am not getting the most out of the sessions.
+On the other side of the coin, looking at someone on a computer screen just doesn’t feel authentic.
+Thus, I don’t feel like I am getting the most out of the sessions.

 Despite this fact, I remind myself that we don’t always have control over our lives; as much as I wish this wasn’t the case, it is, so I do what I must.

 “In my life’s journey, I have learned that I must do whatever it takes to make things better.”